bethiasun/bethiasun.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be attending NeurIPS in-person this year.
-Please come say hi if you'd like to chat! :sparkles: :blush:
+Please come say hi if you'd like to chat! :sparkles: :blush: Details on my poster session slot to come soon...